 Students are allowed to change their degree program one time.
 Additionally, students are allowed to change degree levels one time.
 Any subsequent request to change degree programs or levels requires a request be made to the appropriate academic college, department, or major.

 Before changing degree programs, all official transcripts must be on file.
-In order to change, the student must submit a signed Degree Change Authorization (Enrollment Agreement Addendum).
+In order to change, the student must submit an enrollment agreement.